AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 treeData.getChildAt(0).getChildAt(2);
 ```

-The sample below shows how to display the number of the root item's children and the name of the last child:
+In the sample below, the number of the root item's children and the name of the last child are displayed in the title of the chart:

 ```
 // get the number of children